pikepdf/pikepdf/README.md

 pip install pikepdf
 ```

-Binary wheels are available for all common platforms -- Linux, macOS, and Windows on both x86-64 and ARM64/Apple Silicon.
+Binary wheels are available for all common platforms -- Linux, macOS, and Windows on both x86-64 and ARM64/Apple Silicon -- including free-threaded (no-GIL) CPython 3.14.
 No compiler required.

 For building from source, see [installation](https://pikepdf.readthedocs.io/en/latest/source_build.html).
 Commercial support is available.